 SERVE AND EAT:

-- Serve on a hamburger bun with favorite condiments to make Meatloaf Burgers.
+- Serve on a hamburger bun with a slice of cheese (optional) and your favorite condiments to make Meatloaf Burgers.

 - Or, serve on a plate with vegetables for a more traditional Meatloaf Dinner.